-Common side effects include upper respiratory tract infections (common cold, sinus infections), shingles (herpes zoster), herpes simplex virus infections (including cold sores), bronchitis, nausea, cough, fever, acne, headache, increased blood levels of creatine phosphokinase, allergic reactions. inflammation of hair follicles, stomach-area (abdominal) pain, increased weight, flu, tiredness, lower number of certain types of white blood cells (neutropenia, lymphopenia, leukopenia), muscle pain, flu-like illness, rash, increased blood cholesterol levels, increased liver enzyme levels, pneumonia. low number of red blood cells (anemia), and infection of the stomach and intestine (gastroenteritis).
+Common side effects include upper respiratory tract infections (common cold, sinus infections), shingles (herpes zoster), herpes simplex virus infections (including cold sores), bronchitis, nausea cough, fever, acne, headache, increased blood levels of creatine phosphokinase, allergic reactions, inflammation of hair follicles, stomach-area (abdominal) pain, increased weight, flu, tiredness. lower number of certain types of white blood cells (neutropenia, lymphopenia, leukopenia), muscle pain, flu-like illness, rash, increased blood cholesterol levels, increased liver enzyme levels, pneumonia, low number of red blood cells (anemia), and infection of the stomach and intestine (gastroenteritis).

 Separation or tear to the lining of the back part of the eye (retinal detachment) has happened in people with atopic dermatitis treated with RINVOQ.
-Call your healthcare provider right away if you have any sudden changes in your vision during treatment with RINVOQ.
+Call your healthcare provider right away if you have any sudder changes in your vision during treatment with RINVOQ.
 Some people taking RINVOQ may see medicine residue (a whole tablet or tablet pieces) in their stool.
 If this happens, call your healthcare provider.
 These are not all the possible side effects of RINVOQ.

-These are not all the possible side effects of RINVO Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+Call your doctor for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088